goozbach/resume/resume-source.md

     Kubernetes Service -- EKS

 ### [Nav][] -- Principal Software Engineer DevOps -- Aug 2017 - Feb 2021
-As a principal software engineer with a focus on DevOps, I architected, deployed and maintained the infrastructure platform for a late-stage fintech startup.
+Principal software engineer with a focus on DevOps, architected, deployed and maintained the infrastructure platform for a late-stage fintech startup.
 Architected and oversaw migration of a mid-sized traditional Amazon AWS infrastructure into Kubernetes hosted on AWS.

-* Mitigated legacy architecture problems using automation(Ansible), security tools (HashiCorp Vault), and my systems operations background.
+* Mitigated legacy architecture problems using automation(Ansible), security tools (HashiCorp Vault), and a systems operations background.
     + Created a tool called [vault_helper][][^1] to ease the rotation of encryption keys of the HashiCorp Vault system.
 * Built new Kubernetes platform and migrated legacy applications onto it.